 1. Sukhasana | The easy pose

-If you find it difficult to interlace legs and put your heels on your lap.
+- If you find it difficult to interlace legs and put your heels on your lap.
 You can simply sit cross-legged.

-Palms on knees, facing up, thumb and index finger joined at the tips in an arc, other fingers straight out.
+- Palms on knees, facing up, thumb and index finger joined at the tips in an arc, other fingers straight out.

-Keep your spine straight
+- Keep your spine straight

-Close eyes focus on your breathing.
+- Close eyes focus on your breathing.

-Next, sit still and calm and practise gentle, deep breathing.
+- Next, sit still and calm and practise gentle, deep breathing.
 Imagine you are in space and the energy flows in through the top of your bead and into your body when you breathe in.

-Then slowly breathe out with your nostrils and making a humming while you exhale.
+- Then slowly breathe out with your nostrils and making a humming while you exhale.

-Repeat this process till you find yourself calm and focussed
+- Repeat this process till you find yourself calm and focussed

-It enhances and stimulates the immune system.
+- It enhances and stimulates the immune system.

-Improves function and strengthens cells, tissue, glands and organs.
+- Improves function and strengthens cells, tissue, glands and organs.

-It also releases stress, anxiety and depression.
+- It also releases stress, anxiety and depression.

-Removes heart blockages and cures heart problems.
+- Removes heart blockages and cures heart problems.

-It increases blood circulation.
+- It increases blood circulation.

-Cure asthma, headache, Migraine, neurological problems, depression, and gastric problems.
+- Cure asthma, headache, Migraine, neurological problems, depression, and gastric problems.

-If while practising any of the above and if you feel uncomfortable, then take a pause and lie down for a while.
+- If while practising any of the above and if you feel uncomfortable, then take a pause and lie down for a while.

 2. Tree pose | Vriksasana

-Stand straight with both your legs well balanced.
+- Stand straight with both your legs well balanced.

-Raise your feet and place it on your inner thigh of another leg, above knees.
+- Raise your feet and place it on your inner thigh of another leg, above knees.

-Your whole sole area of the raised leg should be touching the inner thigh
+- Your whole sole area of the raised leg should be touching the inner thigh

-Maintain a balance on one leg might be difficult, try putting a right and balanced amount of weight on the body parts.
+- Maintain a balance on one leg might be difficult, try putting a right and balanced amount of weight on the body parts.

-Raise your hands above your head and let your palm face each other, and then brought close to each other, joining.
+- Raise your hands above your head and let your palm face each other, and then brought close to each other, joining.

-Maintain the balance and hold the pose as long as possible, practice it every day and try keeping a goal of maintaining the pose for 1minute.
+- Maintain the balance and hold the pose as long as possible, practice it every day and try keeping a goal of maintaining the pose for 1minute.

-It strengthens the spine, tones leg muscles, and loosens hip joints.
+- It strengthens the spine, tones leg muscles, and loosens hip joints.

-It helps in improving both balances and pose and aids neuro-muscular coordination too.
+- It helps in improving both balances and pose and aids neuro-muscular coordination too.

 - The knees and shoulders become stronger.

-It relieves those suffering from sciatica and reduces flat feet.
+- It relieves those suffering from sciatica and reduces flat feet.

-It makes you stable, flexible, and patient.
+- It makes you stable, flexible, and patient.

-It enhances concentration and activates all the mental faculties.
+- It enhances concentration and activates all the mental faculties.

-Never place your feet exactly on the side of the knees, as the pressure would damage your knee, thus it should be always placed above knees in the inner thigh area.
+- Never place your feet exactly on the side of the knees, as the pressure would damage your knee, thus it should be always placed above knees in the inner thigh area.

-If you are suffering from high blood pressure, do not keep your hand above your head, place them near your chest.
+- If you are suffering from high blood pressure, do not keep your hand above your head, place them near your chest.

-Avoid this pose if you are suffering from insomnia or migraine.
+- Avoid this pose if you are suffering from insomnia or migraine.

 3. Cobra pose | Bhujangasana

-To begin with, first, lie down flat on your stomach.
+- To begin with, first, lie down flat on your stomach.

-Place your legs comfortably and toes touching the floor and sole facing the roof.
+- Place your legs comfortably and toes touching the floor and sole facing the roof.

-Then place your palm near your chest,
+- Then place your palm near your chest,

-Keep your elbows closely tucked inside.
+- Keep your elbows closely tucked inside.

-Then without moving your lower body, raise our upper body supported by your hands.
+- Then without moving your lower body, raise our upper body supported by your hands.

-Keep breathing normally and stay in the same position for 30 second
+- Keep breathing normally and stay in the same position for 30 second

-Withdraw from that position, take rest and try again for more 30 seconds.
+- Withdraw from that position, take rest and try again for more 30 seconds.

-It helps in toning your abdominal area.
+- It helps in toning your abdominal area.

-Makes your arms stronger by holding the weight of your upper body.
+- Makes your arms stronger by holding the weight of your upper body.

-Stretches your shoulders, chest, and abdominal area.
+- Stretches your shoulders, chest, and abdominal area.

-It also improves menstrual irregularities and elevates your mood.
+- It also improves menstrual irregularities and elevates your mood.

-It helps to heal your lower back pain.
+- It helps to heal your lower back pain.

-It opens up your heart and reduces stress and anxiety relief.
+- It opens up your heart and reduces stress and anxiety relief.

-Do not practice Cobra pose, if you have any recent back or wrist injury.
+- Do not practice Cobra pose, if you have any recent back or wrist injury.

-Avoid if you are pregnant.
+- Avoid if you are pregnant.

 4. Warrior pose 2 | Virabhadrasana 2

-Stand straight and keep 3ft distance between your legs.
+- Stand straight and keep 3ft distance between your legs.

-Turn your right leg to 90-degree angle and the left leg be kept in a comfortable angle
+- Turn your right leg to 90-degree angle and the left leg be kept in a comfortable angle

-Then turn your upper body to your right side and bend a little, folding your right leg and left leg straight.
+- Then turn your upper body to your right side and bend a little, folding your right leg and left leg straight.

-Raise your hands by your side and hold the pose for 30 seconds
+- Raise your hands by your side and hold the pose for 30 seconds

-Repeat the same on the other side too
+- Repeat the same on the other side too

-You can gradually increase the time of holding the pose can repeat the same after taking some rest.
+- You can gradually increase the time of holding the pose can repeat the same after taking some rest.

-This pose helps stretch your hips, groins and shoulders.
+- This pose helps stretch your hips, groins and shoulders.

-Also good for pregnant ladies in their 2nd trimester.
+- Also good for pregnant ladies in their 2nd trimester.

-It opens up the lungs and lets you breathe more oxygen.
+- It opens up the lungs and lets you breathe more oxygen.

-This pose helps in better blood circulation.
+- This pose helps in better blood circulation.

-Elevate your energy and mood.
+- Elevate your energy and mood.

-It also strengthens thigh and calf muscles.
+- It also strengthens thigh and calf muscles.

-Holding hand by your side also tones your arms.
+- Holding hand by your side also tones your arms.

-Avoid this pose if you are suffering from high blood pressure and any heart problems.
+- Avoid this pose if you are suffering from high blood pressure and any heart problems.

-Avoid this pose if you recently suffered from Diarrhoea.
+- Avoid this pose if you recently suffered from Diarrhoea.

-Use some support if you have any knee-related issues, like any kind of injury or arthritis.
+- Use some support if you have any knee-related issues, like any kind of injury or arthritis.

 5. Half Camel Pose | Ardha Ustrasana

-Kneel down on your knees.
+- Kneel down on your knees.

-Keep your toes pointed to the floor.
+- Keep your toes pointed to the floor.

-Breathe in and stretch your lower back and support it with your hands near your hips.
+- Breathe in and stretch your lower back and support it with your hands near your hips.

-As you bend backwards, your hips will push itself ahead.
+- As you bend backwards, your hips will push itself ahead.

-support and balance your body.
+- support and balance your body.

-Breathe and hold this pose for 3-6 breaths.
+- Breathe and hold this pose for 3-6 breaths.

-It opens and stretches the shoulders, chest and upper arms.
+- It opens and stretches the shoulders, chest and upper arms.

-It tones the kidney and stimulates the respiratory and digestive system.
+- It tones the kidney and stimulates the respiratory and digestive system.

-Avoid this pose if you are suffering from knee, neck or shoulder pain.
+- Avoid this pose if you are suffering from knee, neck or shoulder pain.

 6. Corpse Pose | Savasana

-Lie down on your back and keep your legs straight on the floor.
+- Lie down on your back and keep your legs straight on the floor.

-lets your hands rest by sides of your body, palm facing up.
+- lets your hands rest by sides of your body, palm facing up.

-Close your eyes and breathe deeply.
+- Close your eyes and breathe deeply.

-This pose is to relax.
+- This pose is to relax.

-When you are done with the pose gently lift up your body sideways and avoid jerks.
+- When you are done with the pose gently lift up your body sideways and avoid jerks.

-Calms the brain and helps relieve stress and mild depression.
+- Calms the brain and helps relieve stress and mild depression.

-Relaxes the body and helps lower the blood pressure.
+- Relaxes the body and helps lower the blood pressure.

-Reduces headache, fatigue, and insomnia.
+- Reduces headache, fatigue, and insomnia.